Ambikapur, Chhattisgarh: Royal Palace

-Surguja palace also known as Raghunath Palace is a prime palace in Ambikapur.
+Surguja Palace, also known as Raghunath Palace, is located in Ambikapur.
 It is a white, two-storey palace.
 Surguja Palace is one of the most eye-catching tourist places for both urban and rural crowds.
-This palace is open for public only on the day of Dussehra every year.
-Its an old tradition that the heir of royal family of Surguja meets and greets the visitors on Dussehra and the festival is celebrated in a pompous manner.
+This palace is open to the public only on the day of Dussehra every year.
+In keeping with tradition, the heir of the royal family of Surguja meets and greets the visitors on Dussehra, and the festival is celebrated with great pmp.